 Winslow Homer Biography and Timeline

 Homer was a painter who became a free-lance illustrator to make a living in the first part of his life.
 Notably, the 1860's and 1870s were years of experimentation and formation.
 He painted in oil and made drawings for wood engravings.
 He took up watercolors only in 1873 and was a full time painter later in his life.
 Winslow Homer was self taught, never married and worked in solitude especially since the 1880's.
-It's important to note thathje was an avid angle, too (see my other website) and not onyl for sports but for food.
+It's important to note that he was an avid fisherman too, and not onyl for sports but for food.

 WINSLOW HOMER BIOGRAPHY